LizzyonGit/rates_r_us/README.md

 manytomany field in admin when adding movie, fixed with horizonal filter

 approve review when there is not text, only rating, so it is added right away and calculated in the average.
 So I want a conditional default value of the approved field, a simple if else statement.
 I had trouble finding the answer to this, but then I found https://stackoverflow.com/questions/12649659/how-to-set-a-django-model-fields-default-value-to-a-function-call-callable-e/15289517.
 It did not work at first, when I added the function above the review model.

+In admin when title is empty, you cannot click it to approve.
+So when title is empty but there is text, you cannot approve it.
+Do I change to title being mandatory?
+Could make sense.